 - To achieve maximum energy efficiency, MIT is pairing cogeneration and high-efficiency equipment with advanced design.

-- MIT ‘s investment in Best Available Control Technology (BACT) ensures that the plant upgrades will meet all state and federal requirements through the use of clean fuels, efficient equipment, and state-of-the-art emissions controls, including two different catalysts that will reduce the plant's NOx (nitrogen oxides) emissions by 90% compared to the current system.
+- MIT ‘s investment in Best Available Control Technology (BACT) ensures that the plant upgrades will meet all state and federal requirements through the use of clean fuels, efficient equipment, and state-of-the-art emissions controls, including catalysts that will reduce the plant's NOx (nitrogen oxides) emissions by 90%.

 - Per common practice, MIT will continue to use a dedicated continuous emissions monitoring system (CEMS) in the plant, reporting the results to MassDEP to ensure ongoing compliance with applicable regulations.